-The Owharoa Falls are nestled in the heart of the Karangahake George and is a perfect place for a picnic stop if your trekking along the Hauraki Rail Trail.
+The Owharoa Falls are nestled in the heart of the Karangahake George and is a perfect place for a picnic stop if you're trekking along the Hauraki Rail Trail.
 The 6-metre staircase waterfall will make for Instagram magic.

 Mt Damper Falls

 One of the highest falls in the North Island, Mt Damper Falls is found nestled in the Taranaki forests.
-A short walk will take you to this 74-metre sight and there are two viewing platforms for great viewing.
+A short walk will take you to this 74-metre sight and there are two platforms for great viewing.

 You sure can swim under this beauty of a fall, located in Whangarei scenic reserve—it’s one of the most popular spots in the area.
 The Whangarei Falls drops 26 metres and is surrounded by lush native bush.
 Picnic tables are located nearby, so pack your lunch and make a day of it.